 The Dyson Pure Cool is a good looking unit which takes most of its traits from the range of Dyson fans, especially the Dyson Cool AM07 Tower Fan.

-Upon taking the Dyson Pure Cool out of the box, it did feel surprisingly lightweight and also a little bit flimsy.
+Upon taking the Dyson Pure Cool out of the box, it did feel surprisingly lightweight and also a little bit fragile.

-The Pure cool is made entirely out of plastic and even the parts which look like they are made out of metal, are plastic.
-As such, the Dyson Pure Cool is not a unit you would want to accidentally knock over (just like most other air purifiers too, I guess), but the Dyson Pure Cool seems as if it could actually break, and due to its slim and tall design, it would only take a slight push to make it tip over.
+The Pure cool is made entirely out of plastic and even the parts which look like metal, are actually plastic.
+As such, the Dyson Pure Cool is not a unit you would want to accidentally knock over (just like most other air purifiers too, I guess), but the Dyson Pure Cool seems as if it could actually break, and due to its slim and tall design, it would only take a slight push to possibly tip it over.

 With the fan function being an integral part of this purifying fan, the fan function cannot be turned off.
 That, however, means that you will always have a fan running in your bedroom when you want to purify the air.
 Most air purifier manufacturers try very hard to avoid that their air purifiers create a draft, as it will give the feeling of cooling the room it is being used in, which in most cases is not desired.